population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

   lockdown and a continued negative impact three months after its lifting.
-  The second lockdown's medium-term impact was even worse, likely because of a compounding effect of a concurrent drought.
+  The second lockdown's medium-term impact was even worse, likely because of a compounding effect of a concurrent drier-than-normal period.
   The rising food insecurity was partly the result of the lockdown-related reductions in the availability of paid work.
 Agricultural households were more likely to continue working and consequently saw smaller